iot-salzburg/dtz_watchdog/README.md

 ### Deployment

-Adjust the settings and copy the systemd service:
+Adjust the settings like user name and absolute path to the repository and copy the systemd service into the proper directory:

 ```
 sudo nano setup/watchdog.service
 sudo cp setup/watchdog.service /etc/systemd/system/watchdog.service